Howard County child custody lawyer

 Is the custody-seeking parent psychologically and physically capable of supporting the child?
 Is there any evidence of abuse against the other parent or any child residing in the custody-seeking party’s household?

-Which parent is best able to maintain relationships between the child and the extended family?
+Which parent can best maintain relationships between the child and the extended family?

 Who has the desire and integrity to help the child maintain familial connections?
 Who will allow and encourage the child to remain in contact with the other party?
 Is the parent likely to penalize or punish the child for attempting contact with the other party?